zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/RC.md

 This output is directly measurable and serves as the quantity used later for transfer function development and state-space comparison.

 Although block diagrams provide an accurate representation for a simplified RC car model, several limitations should be acknowledged.
-First, the motor dynamics are reduced to the single relationship $\(T_u = K_t i\)$, meaning that voltage saturation, motor inductance, back-EMF, and additional resistance effects are omitted.
+First, the motor dynamics are reduced to the single relationship \(T_u = K_t i\), meaning that voltage saturation, motor inductance, back-EMF, and additional resistance effects are omitted.
 While some of these effects appear in the full electrical ODE, they were intentionally excluded here to maintain a simple open-loop model.
-Second, the mechanical system uses a single equivalent inertia $\(M_{eq}\)$, which assumes rigid, lossless drivetrain components.
+Second, the mechanical system uses a single equivalent inertia \(M_{eq}\), which assumes rigid, lossless drivetrain components.
 In reality, RC cars experience internal friction that is not accounted for.
 Nonlinear effects such as Coulomb friction, speed-dependent motor torque, and aerodynamic drag are also neglected.
 Finally, the disturbance torque is modeled as a simple additive term rather than as a function of velocity or surface conditions.
 While these assumptions are reasonable for this analysis, they limit the model’s predictive accuracy, particularly at higher speeds where these effects become more significant.